-Requires Flake8 version 3 and later.
-All integration tests run with the latest version of Flake8 for the active version of Python.
+Works with Flake8 version 3 and later.
+All integration tests run with the latest version of Flake8 they can find for the active version of Python.

 We use the newer plugin system implemented in Flake8 v3.
+This dependency is not specified in setup.py because users may only want to use the command line interface.